-Did you know that the total projected lifetime health care costs (excluding long-term care) for the average 65-year-old couple retiring this year are expected to be $295,000 in today’s dollars?
-This figure highlights how important it is for you to start planning to manage your health care expenses in retirement.
-For many people, Medicare becomes the primary source of health care coverage in retirement.
-This guide to Medicare planning will help answer the many questions you may have about Medicare, including who is eligible, what services are covered, and how to avoid potential penalties and surcharges.
+For many people, Medicare becomes the primary source of healthcare coverage in retirement.
+This guide to Medicare planning will help answer the many questions you may have about Medicare, including who is eligible, what services are covered, and how to avoid potential penalties, surcharges, and taxes for high earners.

 Let’s start by defining the letters that make up the Medicare alphabet soup and what they mean in terms of coverage.

 We’ve all made decisions we wish we could change.
 If you enroll in Medicare Part C, also known as Medicare Advantage, during the annual fall open enrollment and now doubt whether it’s the right health insurance for you, you may have the opportunity to complete a do-over.
 The second Medicare Advantage open enrollment period runs from January 1–March 31 and is a separate enrollment period for those who are enrolled in Medicare Advantage which allows you to reevaluate your Medicare Advantage choice.

 Several factors could prompt you to rethink your choice of Medicare Advantage plans.
 One of the primary reasons is learning that your doctors and hospital left the plan’s coverage network.
 Discovering that the Medicare Advantage plan’s formulary does not cover your prescriptions is another common reason.

 During what effectively is a Medicare Advantage do-over window, you can: